ibm-cloud-docs/hcx-migration-vmware/hcx.md

 ### **Network Extension and IP Management**

-Maintaining **Layer 2 network connectivity** during migration is critical to avoid reconfiguration of applications and minimize disruption:
+Extending your network to IBM Cloud during migration is critical to avoid reconfiguration of applications and minimize disruption:
 - **Network Extension Service** – Preserves **existing IP and MAC addresses**, ensuring seamless migration without requiring network changes.
 - **Re-IP Workflows** – Applied when IP conflicts arise, requiring address reassignment.

 For most use cases, **Network Extension Service** is recommended as it **simplifies migration and reduces reconfiguration efforts**.

-### **Performance Optimization with WAN Acceleration**
+### Performance Optimization with HCX WAN Acceleration

 To optimize network efficiency, HCX includes **built-in WAN acceleration features**:
 - **Deduplication** – Eliminates redundant data transmission to improve throughput.